Here’s Our Most Up-to-Date Info on the $1,200 Coronavirus Stimulus Checks

 No. Many elderly Americans who are cared for by family members will also be left out of stimulus payments.
 In this case, your mother wouldn’t qualify for the $1,200 payment because she’s your dependent.
 You also won’t receive a $500 credit for her, because those credits will only go to families with dependent children 16 and younger.

 20. I’m on Social Security and don’t usually file a tax return.
-Last week, I heard I wouldn’t need to file a tax return to receive my payment, but this week I heard I’d need to file one after all.
+I heard I wouldn’t need to file a tax return to receive my payment, but then I heard I’d need to file one after all.
 Can you clarify?

 The law itself says that if a Social Security recipient hasn’t filed a 2018 or 2019 return, the IRS can use their benefit statement to determine their eligibility.
-Then, earlier this week, the IRS issued new guidance saying recipients would need to file a return.
+Then, in early April, the IRS issued new guidance saying recipients would need to file a return.
 But after mounting criticism, the IRS reversed that rule, meaning Social Security recipients won’t need to do anything to get their payment.

 We’ll say it again, just because there’s been so much confusion: If you’re on Social Security and you don’t normally need to file a tax return, you won’t need to file one to get your coronavirus stimulus payment.
 The IRS will use the information from your benefits statement and pay you automatically.